chairemobilite/evolution/docs/nomenclature.md

 ## Interview and Questionnaire

-* **Interview** All data related with an interview goes the interview.
+* **Interview** All data related with an interview goes to the Interview object.
 It includes the Response (see below) and all metadata (interview id, language, validity, etc.).

 * **Questionnaire** The configuration of widgets in each section